jondobrzeniecki/Analysis-Services-DevOps-CI-CD/README.md

 <b>Step 1: Commit and Push to Source Control</b>
 <br/>
 Commit and Push the Tabular model project to the Git repository of your Azure DevOps project.
-Ensure that the <b>ReleasePipelineDataSourceUpdate.cs</b> is also present in the repository.
+Ensure that the ReleasePipelineDataSourceUpdate.cs script is also present in the repository.

 <b>Step 2: Create build artifact containing Bim file</b>
 <br/>